browniebroke/django-tinymce4-widget/docs/index.md

 The main difference with the original fork is that it **does not** include any static files, it's using the TinyMCE from the CDN by default.

-**django-tinymce4-widget** can use [django-filebrowser](https://github.com/sehmaschine/django-filebrowser) or [django-filebrowser-no-grappelli](https://github.com/smacker/django-filebrowser-no-grappelli) as a file manager for TinyMCE 4 to insert images and file links into edited text.
-In addition to that, the application includes a spellchecker service for TinyMCE 4 spellchecker plugin.

 ## Compatibility

 -   **Python**: 3.5-3.8